abenabba/Chimera-Origins/README.md

 ```
 conda run -n find_chimera blastn -query All_parents_codon_labeled_nobrac.fasta -db caa.db -evalue 1e-6 -outfmt 6 -out BC2_alignment_results2.tsv

 #output format 6 will list the e-value in column 11 and the bit score in column 12.
+BC2_alignment_results2.tsv shows how the output for caa.fasta should look like.
 ```

 4. Changing the Alignment Direction